The Silver Laced Wyandotte is an American treasure.

 This assertiveness places them mid to upper levels in the pecking order.

-They are not cuddly or a lap chicken by any means, but they do enjoy some human company and threats.
+They are not cuddly or a lap chicken by any means, but they do enjoy some human company and treats.

-This breed is well know to lay lots of cream or light brown eggs – expect around 4 each week.
+This breed is known to lay lots of cream or light brown eggs – expect around 4 each week.

 Silver Wyandottes will start laying anytime after 18 weeks or so.